gjpelletier/PyOAE/README.md

 ```
 ![Fig7_map_of_DIC_bio_pvalue_using_fco2atm_as_fco2](https://github.com/user-attachments/assets/d52cea00-a31b-463d-b71b-d19731c7cb1e)

 Next, we will make a map showing the adjusted r^2 values for the regressions in each grid cell.
-Note that the r^2 values tend to be greater in areas that have the largest amplitudes.
-In other words, the regressions are best in areas where there is the greatest biogeochemical effect in DICbio
+Note that the r^2 values tend to be greater in areas that have the largest amplitudes of DIC_bio.
+In other words, the regressions are best in areas where there is the greatest biogeochemical effect in DIC_bio

 ```
 # plot a map